The Beginning

 Professionally Published

-During my time as an undergrad at Brigham Young University, I was employed as a historical researcher and analyst for the Saints at War program.
-After quickly learning of my background in Titanic studies, my employer referred me to another professor who had been tasked with producing a peer-reviewed article on the Titanic to be published later that year.
-Following our introduction to one another, I was quickly hired and given complete responsibility for all research related to the article.
-Recognizing my ability to not only produce professional quality research but to also synthesize and effectively communicate my findings to a broad audience, Professor Richard Bennett asked me to co-author the paper with him.
-Over a 9 month period, I had access to several primary source archives throughout the state of Utah and was able to become familiar with some unique aspects and perspectives of the Titanic disaster.
-Our article was published in a peer-reviewed research journal published by BYU and a slightly modified version was also accepted for publication in the international research journal The Titanic Commutator, the world's foremost journal on Titanic and maritime history.
-It is produced by the Titanic Historical Society, founded in 1963 and the largest international Titanic organization in existence.
+As an undergrad at Brigham Young University, I worked as a historical researcher for the Saints at War program.
+After learning of my Titanic expertise, my employer referred me to a professor tasked with writing a peer-reviewed article on the Titanic.
+I was hired to handle all research for the article, and Professor Richard Bennett later asked me to co-author it due to my ability to produce and communicate professional-quality research.
+Over nine months, I accessed primary source archives across Utah and uncovered unique perspectives on the disaster.
+Our article was published in a BYU journal and a modified version in The Titanic Commutator, the leading international journal on Titanic history.

 Click to set custom HTML